tula8891/food_nutrition/README.md

 ---

-## 🚀 Quick Start
+## 🚀 Quick Start : How to run the application in local machine

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or higher
-- pip (Python package manager)
+- Conda (Python package manager)
 - Git
+- Mac/Linux

 ### Installation